 The city’s rich culture and enchanting streets and parks fired the imagination of JRR Tolkien, The Hobbit and Lord of the Rings author.
 Museums include the Royal Armouries Museum, the Industrial Museum and the Leeds City Museum.
 There are also the stately homes of Harewood House and Kirkstall Abbey which are open to visitors, meaning there is always something to see in the city.

-The city centre is host to high street brands, designer stores, independent boutiques and market stalls all within walking distance of each other.
+The city centre is host to high street brands, designer stores, independent boutiques (like the ones in our beautiful Corn Exchange building pictured above) and market stalls all within walking distance of each other.
 For a bigger shopping experience the spectacular Trinity Leeds shopping centre is the size of 13 football pitches, covers one million square feet and is home to over 120 shops, cafes, restaurants, bars and the largest Everyman cinema in Britain.

 If you’re a sports fan, why not catch a match at Elland Road and watch Leeds United play football, or if rugby’s your game, the Leeds Rhinos are one the UK’s most popular Rugby Union teams.
 For music lovers, there’s the O2 Academy, and each year also sees one half the infamous Leeds festival taking place, drawing in music fans from across the country.

 Doing business in Leeds